IaVashik/PCapture-LIB/Documentation/Utils_module.md

 #### recursive(script, delay, eventName)

 Executes a script recursively at a fixed interval.
+This function schedules the provided script to run repeatedly at a specified interval.
+After each execution, the function schedules itself to run again, creating a loop that continues until you cancel the event.

 ```
 RunScriptCode.recursive("printl(\"Hello\")", 1) // outputs "Hello" every 1 second